The Center takes up 3 agricultural laws, announces Modi in a speech to the nation: The Tribune India - ExBulletin

 “Earlier, too, many governments had given thought to this subject.
 This time too there was a discussion in Parliament, brainstorming took place and these laws were introduced.
 In every nook and cranny of the country, many farmers’ organizations welcomed and supported them.
 I express my gratitude to the organizations, farmers and individuals who have supported the movement, ”said the Prime Minister.

-The Prime Minister said: “Today is not the day to blame anyone and is in fact a day to dedicate oneself again to working for the welfare of farmers.”
+The Prime Minister said: “Today is not a day to blame anyone and it is in fact a day to dedicate oneself again to working for the welfare of farmers.”

 The move comes ahead of elections in seven states next year and a growing sense among government leaders that the farmer unrest is hurting the party’s prospects.